zammad/zammad-documentation/channel-mail.rst

 Mail
 ****

-If you like to fetch mails via POP3 or IMAP you have to create a mail channel in system settings site "#channels/email".
+If you want to fetch emails via POP3 or IMAP you have to create a mail channel in system settings "#channels/email".

-From there its realy easy:
+Just follow these steps:

 * Click "New"
 * Enter "Organization & Department Name"
-* Enter "EMAIL"
+* Enter "Email address"
-* Enter "PASSWORD"
+* Enter "Password"
 * Enter "Destination Group"

-Zammad trys to detect the POP3, IMAP & SMTP server settings automaticaly.
+Zammad trys to detect the POP3, IMAP and SMTP server settings automatically.
 This should work most of the time.
-If not use the "Experts" button to configure it by yourself.
+If it doesn't, use the "Experts" button to configure it by yourself.